 Over 40 new social enterprises were successfully created across the counties of Herefordshire, Worcestershire and Shropshire, creating an autonomous self-managing health and social care system in rural areas.
-These small scale and distributed social enterprises benefitted from communication and control efficiencies of being at human scale.
+These small scale and distributed social enterprises benefitted from communication and control efficiencies from being at human scale.
 Less emails and meetings, more direct communication in small motivated working teams.
 The simplicity beyond complexity.

 What is Care Farming?